 This is a two-part assignment.
-In the first part, you will outline the health problem and communication need, summarize information gathered from your literature search on the health topic and formative research with health professionals (see below), and discuss the theories and concepts used to guide the development of your tool.
-For the second part, you will design a mock-up of the communication tool and describe the potential benefits and challenges associated with incorporation of the tool in practice, as well as a reflection on the design process.
+In the first part, you will outline the health problem and communication need, summarize information gathered from your literature search on the health topic and formative research with health professionals (see below), and discuss the theories and concepts that will be used to guide the development of your tool.
+For the second part, you will design a mock-up of the decision aid and questions to guide decision-making as well as a description of the potential benefits and challenges associated with incorporation of the decision aid in practice and a reflection on the design process.
 You are evaluated on your final product, as well as your participation in the design process.
-You will also be evaluated on your participation by your peers.
+You will also be evaluated on your precise.